Is the pen mightier than the sword? Through the eyes of Walther von der Vogelweide it certainly is.

-Widely thought to have first seen light in South Tyrol (possibly in the villages of Lajen or Waidbruck just east of South Tyrol’s capital, Bolzano), Walther von der Vogelweide is the greatest Minnesinger of all time.
+Widely thought to have been born in South Tyrol (possibly in the villages of Lajen or Waidbruck just east of South Tyrol’s capital, Bolzano) in 1170, Walther von der Vogelweide is the greatest Minnesinger of all time.

 What is a Minnesinger you ask?
 Think of them as the Jim Morrisons of medieval times.
 Minnesingers were musically poetic souls from Germanic lands of Europe akin to the ancient Troubadours of France.
 Together, they arose from the intellectual light born out of the Dark Ages in the 12th and 13th centuries.
 The sudden advent of their songs and poetry is one of the most remarkable events in the history of music and literature.